Crowds21/sheffield_acs/pages/Socket.io.md

 		  io.sockets.emit("welcome", {
 		    description: "Hello and Welcome to the Server" });
+		  //  the server can send other messages to all clients by using the broadcast event

 		  ```
 		- `io.on` event handler handles connection, disconnection, etc., events in it,  using the socket object.